O'Sulloc Tea: Rooibos Tea

 O'Sulloc offers a Roobibos tea, which is derived from the plant Rooibos, or Aspalathus linearis.
 Unlike traditional black and green teas, Rooibos tea contains no caffeine or tannins, which is a common cause of tea bitterness.
 Rooibos tea has been shown in studies to cause adverse effects on the liver.

 Omija Tea

 Omija is a type of tea that is derived from the omija berry, that can commonly be found at 457 meters in elevation on Korean mountains.
 The berries are similar to goji berries, being dark red.
 These berries are originally from China, Korea, Japan, and Russia, but can be found across the world.

 The tea and berry have been used in Chinese medicine.
 Omija tea is often translucent red or pink in color.
 It has been studied for its potential health benefits as these berries contain particular lignans with anti-inflammatory, antioxidative, antiviral and sedative effects.
-In 2017, the chemical Schiandrin B, found in omija was shown to have beneficial effects on Alzheimer's disease.
-Additionally, Omija tea may have a beneficial impact on liver disease, menopause, depression, and stress.
-In cases of high dose consumption some side effects such as heartburns and gastric distress symptoms may occur.